-- 7. The University expects its students to be able to live independently and in harmony with others, and not to conduct themselves in a way which has an adverse impact on those around them. - 8.
+- 8. The University is committed to supporting student wellbeing and recognizes that a positive approach to the management of physical and mental health is crucial to learning and academic achievement. - 9.
+The University expects its students to be able to live independently and in harmony with others, and not to conduct themselves in a way which has an adverse impact on those around them. - 10.
 Some students may require additional support or accommodations to successfully engage with their studies.
 The University has the facility to put into place Learning Support Plans for disabled students, students with learning differences or mental health conditions to detail and agree this support.
 (See Student Disability Policy.)
 Students should be signposted to Student Support and Development (SSD) or other relevant services at the earliest opportunity in order to support their studies and prevent disengagement or deterioration in their health or mental health.